Turnpike in Lipschitz-nonlinear optimal control: Finite-dimensional systems

 for all $t\in[0,T]$. \end{cor}

-We refer to \Cref{sec: proof.stabilisation} for a proof.
-In fact, \Cref{cor: stabilisation} may be proven independently of \Cref{thm: turnpike} by a simple adaptation of the proof strategy.
-This is illustrated in the proof of \Cref{thm: turnpike.heat} in the context of the semilinear heat equation.
+Strictly speaking, we see \Cref{cor: stabilisation} as a consequence of the strategy of proof of \Cref{thm: turnpike}, rather than a direct corollary of the statement. \Cref{cor: stabilisation} may be proven independently of \Cref{thm: turnpike} by a simple adaptation of the proof strategy presented in \Cref{sec: sketch}, so we omit the proof.
+This adaptation is transparent in the proof of \Cref{thm: turnpike.heat}, for which we provide greater detail, albeit for more specific dynamics (the semilinear heat equation).

 On another hand, when the underlying dynamics \eqref{eq: nonlinear.control.system} are of \emph{driftless control affine} form (namely, $f_0\equiv0$ in \eqref{eq: nonlinearity.control.affine}), we can obtain an exponential decay for the optimal controls as well.
 Note that in this case, any $\overline{y} \in \R^d$ is an admissible running target for $J_T$, since $f(\overline{y},0)=0$ for any $\overline{y}\in\R^d$.